stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/transition.md

 **Phase 3**: retirement

-: As they age out, compute nodes older than 5 years will be retired, to comply with the datacenter usage guidelines.
+: As they age out, compute nodes older than 5 years will be retired, to comply with the data center usage guidelines.
 When all the remaining Sherlock 1.0 nodes have been merged into Sherlock 2.0, the Sherlock 1.0 and 2.0 distinction will disappear, and Sherlock will be a single system again.